 Continuance of HIST 197.
-Under the supervision of one or more members of the History Department, honors students complete the research begun in HIST 197 and write an honors thesis (50-60 typewritten pages), in which they analyze and integrate the material uncovered in their research activities.
+Under the supervision of one or more members of the History Department, honors students complete the research begun in HIST 197 and write an honors thesis, in which they analyze and integrate the material uncovered in their research activities.

 HIST 194: SELECTED TOPICS, 3 credit hrs.

 An intensive examination of selected units of study.
 The course may focus on important historical issues, events or personalities.
-The course instructor will determine which level in the History curriculum (i.e., Introductory, Advanced, Colloquium, or Capstone) each individual course will count towards.
+The course instructor will determine which level in the History curriculum (i.e., Advanced or Colloquium) each individual course will count towards.